Find Affordable College Courses

 Top 10 Best Culinary Arts Schools

-As a testament to the quality of education it offers, CVTC also is in the top 15% of our Best Culinary Arts Schools in the Great Lakes Region ranking.
+CVTC excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Culinary Arts Schools in the Great Lakes Region list.

 Madison College undergraduate students pay an average of $6,769 in tuition and fees each year.
 On average, culinary arts graduates from Madison College take out $12,588 in student loans while working on their degree.